ln-komandur/linux-utils/install_VPN.md

 `nmcli connection up <wireguard-config-name> # Connect to WireGuard VPN`

 `nmcli connection down <wireguard-config-name> # Disconnect from WireGuard VPN`

+To automatically connect or disconnect to the configured wireguard server, execute `nm-connection-editor` on the terminal, select the wireguard configuration to edit, and click the _cog_ .
+And in the _General_ tab, check or uncheck the _Connect automatically with priority_ box.

 ### Alternative Approach (3).
 Using ProtonVPN on the free tier with their own client